FAQs & Cautionary Statement

 • Existing holders of Class A Voting Shares and Class B Non-Voting Shares of Corus (excluding those held by supporting shareholders which will be surrendered and cancelled without payment) will have their outstanding shares exchanged for newly issued shares of NewCo on a one-for-one basis.

-NewCo refers to a new legal entity formed in connection with this transaction.
+NewCo refers to a new legal entity to be formed in connection with this transaction.
 The shares of NewCo that will be held by existing holders of Corus Class A Voting Shares and Class B Non-Voting Shares will be diluted as a result of the proposed transaction.
 This means, in total, the Class A Voting and Class B Non-Voting shares will initially represent, in aggregate, 1% of the issued and outstanding shares of NewCo (on a non-diluted basis).

 Corus will apply to have the shares of NewCo trade publicly on the Toronto Stock Exchange, through a process called a substitutional listing.